 Unimproved and semi-improved Neutral Grassland is a UK BAP broad habitat category.

-Neutral Grassland is a national priority habitat under the name Lowland Meadow.
+Neutral Grassland [Lowland Meadow] is a national priority habitat, UKHab category g3a.

 Natural England identifies neutral grassland with at least two frequent and two occasional examples from a list of 43 wildflowers as priority habitat.

-Neutral Grassland is a local priority habitat because of this scarcity, the plants and wildlife it supports and although much has been lost in Barnsley, the opportunities for conservation.
+Neutral Grassland is a local priority habitat because of this scarcity, the species it supports and the opportunities for its conservation.

 Unimproved and semi-improved Neutral Grassland are identified in Phase 1 habitat surveys.

-There are 4 National Vegetation Classification (NVC) categories for the Neutral Grassland priority habitat in Barnsley.
+There are 4 National Vegetation Classification (NVC) categories for Neutral Grassland priority habitat in Barnsley.